Artists

 Since 2002, Fran’s paintings have come together as multiple panel assemblages, variously painted on paper, aluminium and board.
 The artist draws inspiration from the natural environment, as well as shapes observed under a microscope, and scientific theories such as principles of gravity and the diffusion of particles.

 Fran’s interest in bronze casting developed as part of her work with her husband, acclaimed bronze sculptor Paul Dibble.
-A recent series of bronze works (some under the moniker “Dibble Studio”) pay tribute to Fran’s fascination with books, “collections of knowledge that we fear might be lost, never satisfactorily replaced with electronic files read on screens”.
+One early series of bronze works pays tribute to Fran’s fascination with books, “collections of knowledge that we fear might be lost, never satisfactorily replaced with electronic files read on screens”.
 Some of the book works incorporate real vintage books, while others are fashioned entirely in bronze.

 In 2007, Fran was awarded a Queen’s Service Medal for services to art, and in 2012 was made an Honorary Fellow of the Universal College of Learning, Palmerston North.